hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 (2, "2024-01-01 03:51:53", "2024-01-01 04:18:37", 2, 4.230000019073486, 1, 255, 198, 2, 25.399999618530273, 1.0, 0.5, 0.0, 0.0, 27.899999618530273, 0.0)
 ```

 We tested the stream ingestion performance with the two tenants producing streaming data.
 We run the tenant producers locally for approximately 4 minutes, with data sent to the platform's messaging system in 0.1 second intervals.

-Statistics:
+The statistics were following:

 Chicago taxi tenant: